-MM50 Wastewater Disposal EIAR Chapter 8 Temporary port-a-loo toilets located within a staff portacabin will be used during the construction phase.
-Wastewater from staff toilets will be directed to a sealed storage tank, with all wastewater being tankered off site by an appropriately consented waste collector to wastewater treatment plants.
-Felling 51 Felling Licence EIAR Chapter 4 Felling will be carried out under the terms of a licence application to the Forest Service, as per the Forest Service's policy on granting felling licenses for wind farm developments 52 Clear felling of Coniferous Plantation EIAR Chapter 4.
-CEMP Section 3 Works will be overseen by an ECoW as described above.
-Machine combinations (i.e. hand-held or mechanical) will be chosen which are most suitable for ground conditions at the time of felling, and which will minimise soils disturbance; Trees will be cut manually inside the 50m buffer and using machinery to extract whole trees only; Checking and maintenance of roads and culverts will be on-going through any felling operation.
+MM50 Wastewater Disposal FIAD Charten 9 Temporary port-a-loo toilets located within a staff portacabin will be used during the construction phase.
+Wastewater from staff toilets will be directed to a sealed storage tank, with all wastewater being EIAR Chapter 8 Folling tankered on site by an appropriately consented waste conector to wastewater treatment plants.
+51 reimg 51 Fully and the first of the fi 51 Feiling Licence FIAR Chapter 4 Felling will be carried out under the terms of a licence application to the Forest Service, as per the 59 Clear felling of Coniference EIAR Chapter 4 Works will be overseen by an ECoW as described above 52 Plantation EIAR Chapter 4.
+Works will be overseen by an ECOW as described above.
+Machine combinations (i.e. hand-held or mechanical) will be chosen which are CEMP Section 3 most suitable for ground conditions at the time of felling, and which will minimise soils disturbance: Trees will be cut manually inside the 50m buffer and using machinery to extract whole trees only; Checking and maintenance of roads and culverts will be on-going through any felling operation.
 No tracking of vehicle through watercourses will occur, as vehicles will use road infrastructure and existing watercourse crossing points.
 Where possible, existing drains will not be disturbed during felling works; Ditches which drain from the proposed area to be felled towards existing surface watercourses will be blocked, and temporary silt traps will be constructed.
 No direct discharge of such ditches to watercourses will occur.
 Drains and sediment traps will be installed during ground preparation.
 Collector drains will be excavated at an acute angle to the contour (~0.3%-3% gradient), to minimise flow velocities.
 Main drains to take the discharge from collector drains will include water drops and rock armour, as required, where there are steep gradients, and should avoid being placed at right angles to the contour; Sediment traps will be sited in drains downstream of felling areas.
 Machine access will be maintained to enable the accumulated sediment to be excavated.
 Sediment will be carefully disposed of in the peat disposal areas.
 Where possible, all new silt traps will be constructed on even ground and not on sloping ground; In areas particularly sensitive to erosion or where felling inside the 50 metre buffer is required, it will be necessary to install double or triple sediment traps.
 Double silt fencing will also be put down slope of felling areas which are located inside the 50 metre buffer zone;